-- Engaged more than 5000 scientists and experts from 57 countries in Working Group collaborations
+- Engaged nearly 6000 scientists and experts from 57 countries in Working Group collaborations

-- Supporting nearly 500 Projects proposed by the science community
+- Supporting more than 500 Projects proposed by the science community

-- Producing in more than 2,200 peer-reviewed scientific articles
+- Published more than 2,200 peer-reviewed scientific articles

 - Ranked in the Top 1% of ecology and the environment science institutions worldwide